Our homemade Alfredo Sauce is an easy garlic parmesan sauce. It's perfect for pasta or casseroles like the Chicken Bacon Ranch Pasta.

-This simple white sauce takes less than 20 minutes to make and taste so much better than the store-bought varieties.
+This simple white sauce takes less than 20 minutes to make and tastes so much better than the store-bought varieties.

-Boil some linguini or spaghetti pasta, quickly prepare broiled salmon.
-Top everything with this delicious cheese sauce and you have perfect restaurant-like comfort food in 30 minutes or less.
+Boil some linguini or spaghetti pasta, and quickly prepare broiled salmon.
+Top everything with this delicious cheese sauce, and you have perfect restaurant-like comfort food in 30 minutes or less.
 SO GOOD!

 Ingredients

-- Butter.
+BUTTER - Melted butter adds a rich and creamy flavor to the sauce.
 In our house, we are partial to this butter!

-- Grated Parmesan Cheese.
-Using a block of fresh parmesan is better and cheaper than buying the pre-packaged cheese.
+PARMESAN CHEESE.
+Using a block of fresh parmesan is better and cheaper than buying pre-packaged cheese.

 How To Make Alfredo Sauce

-- Melt 3 tablespoons of butter.
-Add minced garlic and sauté until tender.
+- Melt butter and add minced garlic, and sauté until tender.

-- Next, add heavy cream and simmer over medium heat.
+- Add cream and simmer over medium heat.
 Stir frequently.

 - Stir in grated Parmesan cheese and whisk until the cheese has melted.

-- Add one egg yolk and continue to simmer the cheese sauce for another minute.
-Season with salt and pepper.
+- Add egg yolk and continue to simmer the cheese sauce for another minute.

 More Delicious Dishes